unitof/self-docs/pieces/phone-art/main.md

 ## (858) 651-5050
 ### Harvard Sentence Hotline
 This is my personal Mendela Effect.
-I will absolute confidence swear there was a 99% Invisible episode on Harvard Sentences.
+I with absolute confidence swear there was a 99% Invisible episode on Harvard Sentences.
 They contain every—or at least attempt to contain many—phonemes of a given dialect.
 Like pangrams, but for the IPA instead of just the A.

 I cannot find that 99PI episode—or a similar episode of a different podcast I'm likely to have confused it with—anywhere.